Backend Middleware & Distributed Tracking: Architecture for Scalable API Rate Limiting

 Core Architecture: Why Local Middleware Fails at Scale

 In-memory counters within process-local middleware introduce systemic vulnerabilities in multi-node deployments.
-When requests are distributed across a cluster, local state creates race conditions where concurrent requests bypass thresholds due to unsynchronized memory.
+When requests are distributed across many nodes, local state creates race conditions where concurrent requests bypass thresholds due to unsynchronized memory.
 Additionally, clock drift across nodes invalidates time-windowed algorithms, causing either premature throttling or silent over-allowance.

 Production systems must externalize state to guarantee consistency.
 Middleware should operate as a stateless evaluation layer, delegating counter persistence to a centralized or sharded datastore.
 Tracking propagation must be deterministic: each request receives a unique correlation ID, and tenant identifiers are resolved before state evaluation to ensure zero cluster overlap.